MiahDrao97/iter_z/README.md

 Concatenate any number of iterators into 1.
 It will iterate in the same order the iterators were passed in.

 ### Order By
+Pass in a comparer function to order your iterator in ascending or descending order.
+Keep in mind that this allocates a slice owned by the resulting iterator, so be sure to call `deinit()`.

 ### Any
 Find the next element with or without a filter.
 You can scroll back in place if you pass in `true` for `peek`.
 This is preferred over `where()` when you simply need to iterate with a filter.
 Just make sure that you pass in `false` for `peek`.